Redesigning An App's Information Architecture To Increase User Retention Rate

 Screens of Earth Hero's home screen, my actions screen, and my progress screen with annotations

-Analysis of current Site Map
+Analysis of previous Site Map

 A screenshot of the current site map for Earth Hero